bhagwatraktate/Mlops_Trained_Banking_CICD/README.md

 Makes decisions by asking simple if-else questions arranged in a tree structure.

 **Example Use Case:**
- If age > 30 → approve product, else → decline.
+ If age > 30 → approv product, else → decline.

 ---